Democrats smell victory.

 Republicans are warning voters not to give Democrats a "blank check."
 The National Republican Senatorial Committee ran an ad in North Carolina advising voters against supporting Democratic Senate nominee Kay Hagan.
 "No checks and balances," the ad warns.
 "If she wins, they get a blank check."
 The NRSC also sent out an e-mail signed by Sen. Orrin Hatch, R-Utah, that said, "If we don't act now -- to defend our Senate firewall -- conservatives will be powerless to stop Barack Obama's rule by fiat."
 Both the Republican ad and the Republican e-mail appear to assume that Obama will be the next president.

-This article appears in the Nov.
-1, 2008, edition of National Journal.
+This article appears in the November 1, 2008 edition of National Journal Magazine.